huggingface/accelerate/docs/source/basic_tutorials/notebook.md

     # Build dataloaders
     train_dataloader, eval_dataloader = get_dataloaders(batch_size)

-    # Instantiate the model (you build the model here so that the seed also controls new weight initaliziations)
+    # Instantiate the model (you build the model here so that the seed also controls new weight initializations)
     model = create_model("resnet50d", pretrained=True, num_classes=len(label_to_id))

     # Freeze the base model